Substance Abuse and Addiction Treatment Resources in Sanford

 The state of Florida is facing a drug and alcohol abuse problem of epic proportions.
 Even the smaller city of Sanford in central Florida (population 55,000) is doing what it can to stifle the flow of drugs into its community.
 The Washington Post reported that one pharmacy in Sanford purchased 5.8 million oxycodone pills over the course of four years — 20 times more than the average pharmacy.

 Heroin and other opioids are also a big problem here, but the city recognizes that cutting off the supply isn’t enough; that more focus should be placed on saving lives and families devastated by drug and alcohol abuse.
 One solution is equipping law enforcement officers with naloxone (a life-saving medication that instantly reverses the effects of heroin to prevent a death by overdose).
 Naloxone was previously only carried by EMT’s.
 Florida has now introduced legislation that would make naloxone available to the public.

 Another solution Sanford offers in the saving of lives is by providing treatment via detox, inpatient, outpatient, medication-assisted treatment, residential treatment and aftercare.
-Read further to access the resource right for you.
-If you prefer to speak with someone about your treatment options, call The Recovery Village.
-An intake coordinator can discuss:

 Our Closest Facility: